denistsoi/franklinchen.github.io/source/_posts/2011-10-16-pittsburgh-software-developer-communities.markdown

 There is an active [Pittsburgh .NET users group](http://pghdotnet.org/), but I have never been to any of its meetings.

-## Anything else?
+## Summary

+I hope that this list will be useful to those who are already a member of one or more groups and interested in checking out the others, and perhaps in creating cross-group learning experiences and events.

 Are there any other groups of interest that I am missing?
 Please let me know.

-I hope that this list will be useful to those who are already a member of one or more groups and interested in checking out the others, and perhaps in creating cross-group learning experiences and events.
+Also: since I have always taken notes for myself at each meeting of each user group that I have attended in the past couple of years (ha, I should have started blogging earlier, given my obsession with writing), if anyone is interested in any summaries or the like, let me know.
+So far, the only meeting I have written up for my blog has been a recent [Agile meetup on anti-patterns](http://franklinchen.com/blog/2011/10/14/agile-anti-patterns/).